JoaoAntonioSS/Engenharia_SoftwareII_2025-2_T04_LangExtract_Atv2/README.md

-# Relatório Comparativo: Análise Manual vs. Análise de IA do Projeto LangExtract
+Análise Manual vs. Análise de IA do Projeto LangExtract

 ## 1. Estratégia de Releases